 - It stores the request and response into the RequestGlobals service.
-This is a threaded service that stores per-thread/per-request information.
+This is a per-thread scoped service that stores per-thread/per-request information.

 - It wraps the request and response as a Request and Response, and passes them into the RequestHandler pipeline.

 This pipeline is where most extensions related to requests take place.
 Request represents an abstraction on top of HttpServletRequest.
 (Primarily, this exists to bridge from the Servlet API objects to the corresponding Tapestry objects.
 This is the basis for the planned portlet integration for Tapestry.)
 Where other code and services within Tapestry require access to information in the request, such as query parameters, that information is obtained from the Request (or Response) objects.

 The RequestHandler pipeline includes a number of built-in filters: